F5Networks/f5-aws-cloudformation/experimental/standalone/n-nic/README.md

 ## Introduction

 This solution uses a CloudFormation Template to launch a 3-NIC deployment of a BIG-IP VE in an Amazon Virtual Private Cloud.
+This template can optionally also add additional NIC(s) to the BIG-IP VE to be used as needed, up to 5 additional NICs for a total of 8.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic (virtual server), and a back-end application interface.
 The BIG-IP VE has the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).